 Holiday Long Weekends

 Reservations for specific sites are highly recommended for these holiday long-weekends - Canada Day, Civic Holiday and Labour Day.

-We require 24 hours notice prior to day of arrival for a refund (less $15.00 non-refundable reservation fee).
+We require one week's notice prior to day of arrival for a refund (less $15.00 non-refundable reservation fee).